DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

 The [Early Career Framework resources](https://support-for-early-career-teachers.education.gov.uk/) help early career teachers (ECTs) with their learning and development.
 They're accredited by the Department for Education (DfE).

-Returning teachers can use these resources to support them in their journey back to the classroom.
-Find material to help refresh your knowledge on behaviour management, using assessments, and adapting lessons to meet pupils’ needs.
+Returning teachers can also use these online resources to support them in their journey back into the classroom.
+Find material to refresh your knowledge on behaviour management, pedagogy, curriculum, assessment and professional behaviours.

 ## If you've been out of teaching for a while